lr98524/ITP-DOCKER-REPO/README.md

     ```bash
    docker compose up -d;
     ```
+3. Visit the hompage by going to `http://localhost:8081`
-3. TO down the compose stack.
+4. TO down the compose stack.
     ```bash
     docker compose down;
     ```